ShZil/network-utilities/Scanner/README.md

 [22:40] "Remove analyses' confirmation popup!!!".
 Done under `Activation.py:activate`.

 [22:50] Using minor ChatGPT assistence, I wrote an alternative `str.title()` to ignore acronyms, because it was heavilty bothering me to see "Arp Cache..." instead of "ARP Cache".
+Under Device Profile formatting.

 [22:54] `OS-ID` is now an analysis, not an active scan.

+[23:02] That's enough for today.
+I want to get some sleep.
+Next time, please:
+(1) add diagrams of the data structures to the portfolio, (2) and implement Device Discovery (both sides),
+(3) and finish going through the notes from Cyber class today, written above, and correcting the changes you (I) deem worthy.